arpadroid/stylesheet-bundler/README.md

 # Arpadroid Themes
 <p>
     Aiming to deliver CSS scalability, maintainability and performance, and ultimately striving to boost CSS development experience, productivity and efficiency, Arpadroid Themes package helps bundling stylesheets across your application into different stylesheets or themes.
 </p>

 <section>
-    <h2>To be or not to be: the reason behind this package.</h2>
+    <h2><i>To be, or not to be:</i> the reason behind this package.</h2>
     <p>
         I built this package to solve a problem that became quite frustrating as every application I stumbled upon suffered of it: the impossibility to get live reload working properly during CSS/SCSS/LESS development in different Angular/React applications which used different versions of Webpack 4 and 5.
-What I mean by **live reload** is that when you save a stylesheet, the style change will reflect instantly in your browser and **without any loss of state**.
+What I mean by <b>live reload</b> is that when you save a stylesheet, the style change will reflect instantly in your browser and <b>without any loss of state</b>.
 I have to emphasize the last part because it is specially helpful when dealing with the nowadays ubiquitous Single Page Application.
 It means the following: say you were styling a modal which takes three clicks to get to; Saving a style and seeing it reflected in the browser should not have you go through those three clicks again, and you should ideally see the change happen instantly and without having to refresh the browser.
 This is very important, at least if you want to boost CSS developer productivity, reduce developer frustration, and increase developer experience.
 Actually it's an incredible productivity booster.
     </p>
     <p>
         Being frustrated with complex build tools and bundlers and configurations that didn't really work or do what I wanted, I decided to give a shot at bundling the stylesheets myself and this package is what I ended up coming up with.